BishaFatimaa/CrackTheCode/README.md

 6. Follow the on-screen instructions to play the game.

 Have fun playing **Crack the Code**!
 Try to outsmart the computer and challenge your code-breaking skills.
+This game a console based game and can be turned into a more interactive and user friendly game by implementing GUI